 From Crail to Elie, each of the villages has something slightly different to offer.

-Crail: Possibly the most photographed village on the East Neuk of Fife with cobbled streets and a tiny harbour.
+Crail: Possibly the most photographed village on the East Neuk of Fife with cobbled streets and a charming historic harbour.

 Pittenweem: A lovely village with a narrow footpath on the waterfront and a sweet shop that sells Jannetta’s ice cream.